LowKey88/gbcoin/README.md

-# GBCoin (GBC)
+# GoByteCoin/GBCoin (GBC)

-GBCoin is an open source, peer to peer, decentralized cryptocurrency, featuring the masternode technology, near-instant and secure payments as well as anonymous transactions.
+GoByteCoin/GBCoin (GBC) is an open source, peer to peer, decentralized cryptocurrency, featuring the masternode technology, near-instant and secure payments as well as anonymous transactions.

 ##### Specification
 * X11 Algorithm